-- 1) Focus the attention on the need of persons who are homeless and persons at risk of homelessness; - 2) Propose solutions to the needs of persons who are homeless and persons at risk of homelessness; - Encourage and support continuity, coordination, and cooperation at the State level among the State agencies that deliver programs and services to persons who are homeless and persons at risk of homelessness; - 4) Coordinate the development of a statewide comprehensive plan; and, - 5) Coordinate with the NCHH in developing recommendations for programs and/or services that involve housing persons who are homeless or at risk of homelessness.
+- 1. Focus the attention on the need of persons who are homeless and persons at risk of homelessness: - Propose solutions to the needs of persons who are homeless and persons at risk of homelessness; - 3.
+Encourage and support continuity, coordination, and cooperation at the State level among the State agencies that deliver programs and services to persons who are homeless and persons at risk of homelessness; - 4.
+Coordinate the development of a statewide comprehensive plan; and - 5.
+Coordinate with the NCHH in developing recommendations for programs and/or services that involve housing persons who are homeless or at risk of homelessness.

 The State CoC Committee is involved in the ongoing planning, coordination, and implementation of programs and services that involve housing and homelessness.
 Before the pandemic, the committee met quarterly.
-Since March 2020, CoC leadership, state and city officials, and agency staff responsible for the Emergency Rental Assistance Program (ERAP), Homeowners Assistance Fund (HAF), CoC, ESG, CDBG, and HOME funds have met weekly to discuss the coordination of services.
-These meetings have proven beneficial post-pandemic and will continue on a bi-weekly basis through 2024.
+During the height of the COVID-19 Pandemic, CoC leadership, state and city officials, and agency staff responsible for the Emergency Rental Assistance Program (ERAP), Homeowners Assistance Fund (HAF), CoC, ESG, CDBG, and HOME funds met weekly to discuss the coordination of services.
+These meetings have proven beneficial post-pandemic and continue on a monthly basis.
 NHAP leads the meetings, shares information, and seeks input to meet the needs of the populations served by ESG.
-Representatives from local health departments, the State

-Health Department, the Nebraska Emergency Management Agency (NEMA), HUD, and the Nebraska Children and Families Foundation participate as needed.
+Representatives from local health departments, the State Health Department, the Nebraska Emergency Management Agency (NEMA), HUD, and the Nebraska Children and Families Foundation participate as needed.